highcharts/connectors-morningstar/src/TimeSeries/README.md

 This Highcharts Dashboards connector provides access to the [Morningstar TimeSeries API].
 The different end points provide similar but not identical data structures.
-Therefor has each end point its own converter that transfers JSON into a DataTable.
+Therefore each end point has its own converter that transfers JSON into a DataTable.